cjoakim/azure-cosmosdb/presentations/3_03_partitioning.md

 ## Logical Partitions

-- A logical partition is the set of all of the documents for a given **partition key value**
+- A logical partition is the set of all of the documents with a given **partition key value**
 - Each logical partition can store **up to 20GB** of data
 - 2 MB (UTF-8 length of JSON representation) document size limit